September 29 – October 1, 2017

 Conference registration also includes 6 meals, beginning with dinner on Friday evening and ending with lunch on Sunday afternoon.
 The retreat center can accommodate some dietary requests such as vegetarian and gluten free with advance notice.
 Please indicate if you have a dietary need when you register.

 The total conference cost, including lodging and meals, is $330 for a single room, and $300 per person for a double room.
+All the double rooms are sold out, but there is a waitlist for the double rooms in case one becomes available.

 You are welcome to bring your baby to this conference.
 Since our lodging is primarily in single rooms, this conference is well suited to bringing a baby.
 Our primary meeting room is also quite large, so there will be room for a stroller or a baby on a blanket in the back of the room.